robertbaker13/phase-0-handbook/fetching-changes.md

 # upstream  https://github.com/Devbootcamp/phase-0-unit-1.git (push) # You do not want to push to this repository!
 ```

-### Syncing
+### Updating your local repository
-You have a couple fo steps to add changes from Devbootcamp's repository.
+You have a couple of steps to add changes from Devbootcamp's repository.

 ####1.
 Fetch the Changes
 Fetching from Devbootcamp's remote repository will bring in Devbootcamp's changes into a special branch in your local repository. **Note: it's not merged yet**